 Time limits apply in certain events - see Section 7.
 Time limits only apply to preliminary and round-robin matches.
 Time limits do not apply to playoff or medal-round matches.

-The time limit commences when the signal for the start of the match is given.
-At the expiry of the time limit another signal will be given at which point an end in progress must be completed but no new end may begin (a dead end does not represent the completion of an end).
+The exception to this is in Provincial Championships qualifying to Nationals or Provincials for open national events where time limits apply to all games.
+The time limit commences when the signal for the start of trial ends is given (New - 2025).
+At the expiry of the time limit another signal will be given at which point an end in progress must be completed but no new end (excluding tie breakers) may begin (a dead end does not represent the completion of an end).
 An end is considered to be in progress once the jack has been delivered by the first to play in that end.